yjcyxky/choppy-pipe/README.md

 Choppy is a command-line tool for executing WDL workflows on Cromwell servers.
 Features include:

-* Workflow execution: Execute a workflow on a specified Cromwell server.
+- Workflow execution: Execute a workflow on a specified Cromwell server.
-* Workflow restart: Restart a previously executed workflow.
+- Workflow restart: Restart a previously executed workflow.
-* Workflow queries: Get the status, metadata, or logs for a specific workflow.
+- Workflow queries: Get the status, metadata, or logs for a specific workflow.
-* Workflow result explanation: Get more detailed information on fails at the command line.
+- Workflow result explanation: Get more detailed information on fails at the command line.
-* Workflow monitoring: Monitor a specific workflow or set of user-specific workflows to completion.
+- Workflow monitoring: Monitor a specific workflow or set of user-specific workflows to completion.
-* Workflow abortion: Abort a running workflow.
+- Workflow abortion: Abort a running workflow.
-* JSON validation: Validate a JSON input file against the WDL file intended for use.
+- JSON validation: Validate a JSON input file against the WDL file intended for use.

 ## Dependencies

 Choppy requires Python 2.7 and Java-1.8 to be loaded in your environment in order for full functionality to work.

 ## Installation

 ```
 virtualenv -p python2.7 .env
 source .env/bin/activate
 pip install choppy-0.2.0.tar.gz

+# Activate bash auto-complete
+activate-global-python-argcomplete
+eval "$(register-python-argcomplete choppy)"
 ```

 ## Usage